 Leaves are alternate, elliptical to oval in outline, deeply divided, nearly to the mid-vein or at least half way, with 7 to 9 lobes, each lobe ending in bristle tipped teeth (awns) that number 18 to 50.
 The sinuses between the lobes are wide and round forming more than a half circle.
 Stalks are long and slender.
 Secondary veins of the leaf appear raised on both surfaces.
 The upper surface is a shiny green, the underside pale green with tufts of hair along the mid-veins.
 The leaf tip is pointed, the base is blunt (truncate) to slightly pointed (obtuse).
 Fall color is scarlet.

-Seed: Acorn maturation is biennial, maturing to an egg-shaped acorn, 1/2 to 1 inch long, enclosed in a deep top-shaped cap with tightly pressed hairless scales that have concave margins, the cup tapering to a stalked base.
-(Oak acorns are highly variable as to cap coverage and acorn size by geographic location) The nut is reddish-brown when mature and usually has one or more rings of fine pits at the apex.
+Seed: Acorn maturation is biennial; they are oblong to subglobose in shape, maturing to be 1/2 to 1 inch long, enclosed 1/3 to 1/2 in a turbinate to hemispheric cap, scales with broad glossy base, scale margins often strongly concave (tightly appressed); nut ovoid to subglobose, with 1 or more concentric rings of pits at apex.
+(Oak acorns are highly variable as to cap coverage and acorn size by geographic location) The nut is reddish-brown when mature.
+Caps do not expand as the acorn grows longer.
 The acorn matures in the second summer as do most species in the Quercus Sect.
 Lobatae - the Red Oak Group.

 Habitat: Scarlet Oak grows from a deep taproot and spreading lateral roots.
 It preferred sites are dry upland slopes and ridges and is usually found in well-drained but generally poor soils.
 Full sun is required for a good shape.
 Scarlet Oak will hybridize with Northern Red Oak and Black Oak.
 Oaks should be pruned during the winter months, from October to March, to avoid open wounds where the Oak Wilt fungus can enter.

 Comparisons: Scarlet Oak will look similar to Black Oak, Q. velutina, but the acorns of Black Oak have loose hairy scales, especially at the fringe of the cup.
 Both have tufts of brown hair on the leaf underside at vein junctions.
-The leaves of Scarlet Oak are similar to Pin Oak, Quercus palustris, and Northern Pin Oak, Q. ellipsoidalis, and if you find a similar leaf in Minnesota in the wild it will probably be Northern Pin Oak.
+The leaves of Scarlet Oak are similar to Pin Oak, Quercus palustris, and Northern Pin Oak, Q. ellipsoidalis, and if you find a similar leaf in Minnesota in the wild it will probably be Northern Pin Oak which is the most closely associated oak speces.
+The acorn of Northern Pin is 1/2 to 1 inch long, 1/3 to 1/2 enclosed in a deep cup to top-shaped cap with tightly pressed scales which are finely hairy and have straight or slightly concave margins.
+The cap tapers abruptly to a stalked base.
 Another similar oak to compare is Northern Red Oak.
 Check the Oak Leaf Comparison Sheet.

 Below: 1st photo - The male flowers occur in hanging catkins from buds at the end of the prior year's twigs.
 2nd photo - Twigs are reddish-brown with light colored lenticels.
 Buds are plump, pointed and with light brown hair in the upper half.
 3rd photo - Bark becomes blackish, thick, and furrowed into scaly ridges and plates, especially near the base of the tree.